 Matthew L. Becker

 Dr. Becker is the founder of three start-up companies under the umbrella of 21st Century Medical Technologies.
-From 2009-2019 he was the W. Gerald Austen Endowed Chair of Polymer Science at The University of Akron.
+From 2009-2019 he was the W. Gerald Austen Endowed Chair of Polymer Science and Engineering at The University of Akron.

 He earned a Ph.D. in organic chemistry from Washington University in St. Louis (2003) as an NIH Chemistry Biology Interface Training Fellow.
 In 2003, Dr. Becker moved to the Polymers Division of the National Institute of Standards and Technology for a NRC Postdoctoral Fellowship and remained on the permanent staff until 2009 as a project leader for bioimaging and tissue engineering.